Daniel L. Smail

 Frank B. Baird, Jr. Professor of History

-Smail has received awards and fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Guggenheim Foundation, and the Radcliffe Institute for Advanced Study, and his publications have received several prizes.
+Smail has received awards and fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Guggenheim Foundation, the Radcliffe Institute for Advanced Study, and the Institute for Advanced Studies in Princeton, and his publications have received several prizes.
 In 2007, he received the Joseph R. Levenson Memorial Teaching Prize from the undergraduates of Harvard University, and, in 2014, the Everett Mendelsohn Excellence in Mentoring Award from the Graduate School of Arts and Sciences.
+In March 2023, he was awarded a Doctor of Arts honoris causa by the Universeit Antwerpen.
+In April of 2024, he delivered the 2024 Lawrence Stone Lectures at the Davis Center, Department of History, Princeton University.